 lever for tension.
 The plunger must have enough tension to

 fully extend and lock the lever in the closed position.

 TRIGGER GUARD ASSEMBLY

 Unless you are experienced in working on sear surfaces, I

 recommend that you leave the trigger and sear alone.

-on the Marlin sear.)
-Take
+the Marlin Lever-Action Rifle Sear) Take

 the trigger plate in your hand and look down into it from the